This repository is under review for potential modification in compliance with Administrative directives.

 Individuals, instructors, and training program leads can create DURs to request using one or more of the synthetic data sets for their classes or educational projects.
 Requests will need to provide the project, course, or program’s:

-- Rationale, which will be evaluated by the Education Enclaves’ Data Access Committee (DAC) for educational focus.
+• Rationale, which will be evaluated by the Education Tenants’ Data Access Committee (DAC) for educational focus.
 This information will remain private within the DAC.

-Data Use Requests for the Educational Enclave will generally be accepted for health-related, real-world data educational purposes.
-Educational Enclave DURs are valid for 1 year and renewable for continued access to approved project workspaces.
+Data Use Requests for the Educational Tenant will generally be accepted for health-related, real-world data educational purposes.
+Educational Tenant DURs are valid for 1 year and renewable for continued access to approved project workspaces.

 Special Considerations